venomc312/VenomCrystalBot/README.md

 _As of now Crystal-Lang only runs on Linux & Mac, these intructions are for Linux!_

+This bot is extremely lightweight.
+Very little code was needed to produce a functioning bot with basic command handling.

 To build, run `shards build` in the root directory, to run navigate to the bin folder that was just created and type `chmod +x ./venombot && ./venombot`.
 This command should only be used for the first startup, after that you can run just `./venombot`

 If this is the first build you will have to create a `config.json` in the bin directory as well.
 Here is an example config.